btford/briantford.com/jade/blog/angular-bower.md

 I like giving an `<optional-namespace>` when I have a group of similar components, as when writing wrappers for PhoneGap.

 I wouldn't bother creating a separate "build repo" for most projects.
-If the build step is "[ngmin](https://github.com/btford/ngmin) + uglify," users of this component can have their project's build system take care of it.
+If the build step is "[ngmin](https://github.com/btford/ngmin)/[ng-annotate](https://github.com/olov/ng-annotate) + uglify," users of this component can have their project's build system take care of it.
 If you have something more involved, then I think the build/release repo is a fine approach.

 ### Bower Package Stewardship

 While I think sharing code is great, there's no need to globally register absolutely everything to Bower to be able to use it.
 As mentioned earlier, Bower lets you install from Github like this:

 ```
-λ → bower install btford/angular-dragon-drop
+λ → bower install btford/angular-socket-io
 ```

 This command will resolves to the repo at `git@github.com:btford/angular-socket-io.git`.

-Bower also lets you install from arbitrary git repos, so if I didn't want to publicly register on Github.
-You can do the following:
+Bower also lets you install from arbitrary git repos.
+So if you don't want to publicly register on Github, you can do the following:

 ```
 λ → bower install git@github.com:btford/angular-socket-io.git